dbt-labs/corp/dbt_coding_conventions.md

 - Field names and function names should all be lowercase
 - The `as` keyword should be used when aliasing a field or table
 - Fields should be stated before aggregates / window functions
+- Aggregations should be executed as early as possible before joining to another table.
 - Ordering and grouping by a number (eg. group by 1, 2) is preferred.
 Note that if you are grouping by more than a few columns, it may be worth revisiting your model design.
 - Specify join keys - do not use `using`.
 Certain warehouses have inconsistencies in `using` results (specifically Snowflake).
 - Prefer `union all` to `union` [*](http://docs.aws.amazon.com/redshift/latest/dg/c_example_unionall_query.html)